lsst-dm/dmtn-020/index.rst

 These subdivisions are referred to as the *third level WBS*.
 Often, they are quoted without the leading “1” (e.g. “02C.01”), but, even in this form, they are referred to as “third level”.

-Further subdivisions beneath the third level are common, and depend on the requirements of the particular deliverable.
+All of these third level WBS elements are subdivided, forming a fourth level.
+The fourth level always contains a “00” element, which is used to capture management and :ref:`sec-loe` work, and may contain other fourth level, or even deeper, structure.
 Nodes in the WBS tree are referred to as :term:`element`\s.

 .. _sec-obs: